Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: A prototypical example of fourth order obstacle problem. The biharmonic model

 \begin{customprob}{$\mathcal{Q}_\kappa$} Find $(u_\kappa,\vec{\xi}_\kappa) \in H^1_0(\omega) \times \vec{H}^1_0(\omega)$ satisfying:

 for all $(v,\vec{\eta}) \in H^1_0(\omega) \times \vec{H}^1_0(\omega)$. \bqed \end{customprob}

 We observe that Problem~\ref{problem3} is the \emph{most relaxed} formulation for the original Problem~\ref{problem1}, as solutions are sought in a linear space, and the constraints associated with the obstacle and with the \emph{dual variable} are implemented \emph{directly} in the model.
-The \emph{harmonic corrector} appearing in the first term will play a fundamental role in establishing the existence and uniqueness of solutions for Problem~\ref{problem3}, as it is shown in the next theorem.